Tirsvad/TirsvadWeb.Dotnet.Wasm.ProjectDocs/docs/report.md

 # Chapter 8: System Design

 # Chapter 9: Risk Management

 ## Risk Categories
+This section categorizes potential risks associated with the project into distinct types, each with its own set of identified risks and corresponding risk measures.
+The categories include technical, operational, compliance, project management, performance, and financial risks.
+Each risk is assigned a unique ID for easy reference.

 ### Technical Risks
 | ID      | Risk Type                 | Description |
 |---------|---------------------------|-------------|